Ritesh17rb/Strategy-Game/README.md

 - The package `bootstrap-dark-theme` is NOT used; dark mode is handled via @gramex/ui.
 - Example usage patterns for the LLM helpers: https://sanand0.github.io/hypoforge/ and https://sanand0.github.io/apiagent/
 ## Configuration
-- `config.json`: title/subtitle, demo list, default `model`, `temperature`, `systemPrompt`
+- `config.json`: title/subtitle, demo list, default `model`, `systemPrompt`
-- In the app, you can override model/temperature/system prompt via the Advanced Settings form
+- In the app, you can override model/system prompt via the Advanced Settings form
 - LLM endpoint and API key are stored in `localStorage` under `bootstrapLLMProvider_openaiConfig`

 ## Development Notes